-- Location: 506 South Thornton Avenue, Dalton - ❖ National Register of Historic Places/ local significance

-Clisby Austin House - Located at 214 Clisby Austin Drive, Tunnel Hill.
-This house was built in 1848 and served as a Civil War hospital for many wounded at the battle of Chickamauga.
+- Location: 506 South Thornton Avenue, Dalton - National Register of Historic Places/ local significance served as a Civil War hospital for many wounded at the battle of Chickamauga.
 General John Bell Hood spent one night here on his way to Richmond, Virginia as he recovered from losing his leg at Chickamauga.
 It was briefly the headquarters for Union General William T. Sherman as he planned the Atlanta Campaign.